-• After assuming power in March 2025, Netumbo Nandi-Ndaitwah has prioritised solving Namibia’s socioeconomic constraints.
+- After assuming power in March 2025, Namibia’s President Netumbo Nandi-Ndaitwah has prioritised resolving Namibia’s socioeconomic constraints.

-• Her political agenda indicates a desire for reform in employment, education, poverty and income inequality.
+- Her political agenda indicates a desire for sweeping reforms regarding employment, education, poverty, and income inequality.

 Why is Netumbo Nandi-Ndaitwah HOT?

-Answer: Her agenda seeks to restructure Namibia’s economic and governance model
+Answer: Nandi-Ndaitwah‘s agenda seeks to restructure Namibia’s economic and governance model.

 After becoming the first female president of Namibia in March 2025, Netumbo Nandi-Ndaitwah (NNN) has launched a reform agenda targeting structural inequality.
 Her plans extend to March 2030, when her current mandate officially ends unless she is reelected in the next elections.
-NNN has expressed since day one that her top priority is addressing the most pressing problems of Namibia: one of the highest levels of income inequality in the world (GINI 59.1), widespread poverty (23% live with less than $3 a day) and high unemployment (19%), especially among the youth (37%).
+NNN has expressed since day one that her top priority is addressing the most pressing problems of Namibia: one of the highest levels of income inequality in the world (Gini coefficient of 59.1), widespread poverty (23% live on less than $3) and high unemployment (19%), especially among the youth (37%).

-She intends to solve them with a multi-polar approach.
+She intends to solve these issues with a multi-pronged approach.
 On the one hand, she plans to create more jobs — up to 500,000 by 2030, according to her statements.
-On the other hand, she wants to diversify the country’s economy (highly reliant on mining, agriculture and fishing until now) by taking advantage of the new opportunities, such as green hydrogen and newly discovered oil and gas reserves.
+On the other hand, she wants to diversify the country’s economy (highly reliant on mining, agriculture and fishing until now) by taking advantage of new opportunities, such as green hydrogen and newly discovered oil and gas reserves.
 Nevertheless, low fiscal capacity and lack of short-term revenue for these new energy schemes constrain the speed and scope of NNN’s policy implementation.

 After Ithete’s removal, NNN appointed a close political associate, Frans Kapofi, and also vowed to take control over the oil sector herself, assuming oversight of the ministry’s competencies.
 This has raised constitutional concerns and has been denounced by the opposition.
 It is too soon to know whether the judiciary will intervene.

 NNN has also made her government leaner and more gender-balanced, compared to past legislatures.
 Ministries were merged or eliminated, reducing their number from 21 to 14, and her cabinet is now 57% female.
-The merger of ministries arose doubts among some experts such as Graham Hopwood, executive director of the Institute for Public Policy Research.
-He praises institutional streamlining but at the same time fears that merging ministries will result in a work overload that will make bureaucracy slower, not more efficient.
+The merger of ministries raised doubts among some experts such as Graham Hopwood, executive director of the Institute for Public Policy Research.
+He praises institutional streamlining but fears that merging ministries will result in a work overload that will make bureaucracy slower, not more efficient.

 What is changing NNN’s heat level?

-Answer: With limited effective veto players for her policies, she is able to advance them with limited short-term constraints.
+Answer: With limited effective veto players for her policies, Nandi-Ndaitwah is able to advance them with limited short-term constraints.

 After winning the elections with an outright majority (51 seats out of 96 in total), Netumbo Nandi-Ndaitwah is free to promote her agenda with limited effective resistance from domestic veto players.
 Nonetheless, the share of seats obtained by SWAPO (NNN’s party) has decreased over time since they first reached power in the 1990s, after independence.
 In the 2014 elections, SWAPO had 77 seats, therefore in a ten-year span they lost a third of the 2014 seats.